University of New South Wales: Recent history

-Campuses
+Campuses and buildings

 The main UNSW campus, where most faculties are situated, is located on a 38 ha site in Kensington, Sydney.
 UNSW Art & Design is located in the inner suburb of Paddington.

+The university also has additional campuses and field stations in Randwick, Coogee, Botany, Dee Why, Cowan, Manly Vale, Fowlers Gap, Port Macquarie, Wagga Wagga, Albury, Coffs Harbour, Griffith, and Bankstown Airport.

+Main Campus

 The main UNSW campus in Kensington is divided geographically into two areas: upper campus and lower campus, which were vested to the university in three separate lots.
 These two are separated mainly by an elevation rise between the quadrangle and the Scientia building.
 Roughly 15 minutes are needed to walk from one end to the other.

+Art & Design Campus

+The UNSW School of Art & Design campus is located in Paddington, Sydney and offers undergraduate and Honours degrees in Visual Arts, Design, Animation & Moving Image, and Art Theory; and postgraduate and research degrees in Fine Arts, Design, Curating & Cultural Leadership, Animation & Visual Effects, and Simulation & Immersive Technologies.

+Sydney CBD Campus

+UNSW has setup a new CBD campus in 2025, located at Level 4 Poly Centre, 210 George Street, Sydney spanning 1622 sqm across 2 levels, currently operating as a pilot.
+During the pilot phase, students and staff have access to areas supporting flexible, collaborative learning.

+Randwick Campus

+The Randwick campus is located at 22-32 King Street, Randwick, New South Wales.
+It also houses the UNSW Medicine's National Drug and Alcohol Research Centre.

+Manly Vale Northern Beaches Campus

+The Manly Value campus is located at 110 King St, Manly Vale, New South Wales in the Northern Beaches and hosts the School of Civil and Environmental Engineering's Water Research Laboratory.

+Canberra Campus

 UNSW Canberra at ADFA (formerly known as UNSW at ADFA), abbreviated to UNSW Canberra, is situated in Canberra.
 Its students are from the military academy known as ADFA, who are in training for the Australian Defence Force, and as such has an integrated defence focus, with particular strengths in defence-related, security and engineering research.

-The university also has additional campuses and field stations in Randwick, Coogee, Botany, Dee Why, Cowan, Manly Vale, Fowlers Gap, Port Macquarie, Wagga Wagga, Albury, Coffs Harbour, Griffith, and Bankstown Airport.

-Research centres

-The university has a number of purpose-built research facilities, including:

-UNSW Lowy Cancer Research Centre is Australia's first facility bringing together researchers in childhood and adult cancers, as well as one of the country's largest cancer-research facilities, housing up to 400 researchers.

-The Mark Wainwright Analytical Centre is a centre for the faculties of science, medicine, and engineering.
-It is used to study the structure and composition of biological, chemical, and physical materials.

-UNSW Canberra Cyber is a cyber-security research and teaching centre.

-The Sino-Australian Research Centre for Coastal Management (SARCCM) has a multidisciplinary focus, and works collaboratively with the Ocean University of China in coastal management research.